erciitb/tss-controls-theory/Week3.md

 The following topics will be covered-

-*	Introduction to MATLAB
-   * creating matrices and functions
+*	Introduction to MATLAB - creating matrices and functions, solving ODEs, plotting graphs and creating graphics.
-   * solving ODEs
-   * plotting graphs
-   * creating graphics
+* Introduction to Simulink - some fundamental mathematical blocks and modelling systems with block diagrams.
+* Analysing a physical system using the concepts of Control Theory,make a beautiful simulation of the system using MATLAB graphics and creating a block diagram of the physical system in Simulink.